kaizencycle/Mobius-Substrate/SECURITY.md

 ## 🙏 Acknowledgments

-We thank the security researchers who have helped make Kaizen OS more secure:
+We thank the security researchers who have helped make Mobius Systems more secure:

 - *Your name could be here!*

 ## ⚖️ Legal Safe Harbor

-Kaizen OS provides legal safe harbor for good-faith security research:
+Mobius Systems provides legal safe harbor for good-faith security research:

 **Protected activities:**
 - Testing your own deployments